joeduffy/joeduffy.github.io/_posts/2004-11-02-thunkt-in-c.md

 existing code would work with them just fine.
 Alternatively, overloading assignment and dereferencing operators might be nice, too.
 This would allow one to assign to and dereference a thunk as though it were just an instance of the type it wrapped.
-Similar to the Nullable<T> type, rarely does one actually want to access and use it as a typical object.
+Similar to the `Nullable<T>` type, rarely does one actually want to access and use it as a typical object.

 Lastly, a few caveats.
 All of this assumes that the performance hit resulting from late bound delegate calls is acceptable in your scenario.
 If you're wrapping an operation that has side effects, this is not a good idea for obvious reasons.
-(How cool would it be if C# hasd restrictions on side-effects?)
+(How cool would it be if C# had restrictions on side-effects?)